 A loved one needs care and you are therefore no longer able to carry out your work.
 The Unemployment Insurance Act states: If you are caring for someone, the qualifying period for unemployment insurance is extended.

-According to the Unemployment Insurance Act, there is a so-called qualifying period of 2 years.
-During this qualifying period, you must have been employed for at least 52 weeks in order to receive unemployment insurance benefits, such as unemployment benefit, for the first time.
+According to the Unemployment Insurance Act, a so-called qualifying period of 2 years applies.
+During this qualifying period, you must have been employed for at least 52 weeks in order to receive unemployment insurance benefits – such as unemployment allowance – for the first time.
 This does not include marginal employment.
-If you are caring for someone, the period of care is added to this qualifying period.
-This means that the period in which the insurance periods must be completed is extended by the period of care.
-This means that insurance periods prior to care that were longer ago can be taken into account and you are entitled to unemployment insurance benefits after care.
-Prerequisites for this are:
+If you have provided care for someone, the period of care will be added to this qualifying period.
+This means that the timeframe in which the insurance periods must be completed is extended by the period of care.
+As a result, insurance periods before the start of caregiving that would otherwise fall outside the qualifying period can still be taken into account.
+You may therefore be entitled to unemployment insurance benefits after your period of care, provided that the following prerequisites are met:

-- Beneficiary continued insurance or self-insurance in pension insurance for the care of a close relative with entitlement to care allowance from level 3 or
+- You have maintained continued insurance as a beneficiary or self-insurance under the pension insurance scheme while caring for a close relative who is entitled to a care allowance of level 3 or higher, or

-You do not have to submit an application for this.
+You do not have to submit an application to qualify.

 Additional information

-There is a maximum framework extension: you can claim unemployment insurance benefits for a maximum of 5 years longer.
-The prerequisites for this are that you are unemployed and take this time
+There is a maximum extension period under this framework: you can claim unemployment insurance benefits for up to 5 additional years.
+The prerequisites for this are that you are unemployed and during this time:

 - receive care leave benefits.